-So we developed a suite of solutions that addresses these common causes of discomfort, allowing you to view content at near (37cm) and far (infinite) distances.
+So we developed a suite of solutions that addresses these common causes of discomfort, allowing you to view content at near (suggested: 37cm default setting, minimum: 25 cm) and far (infinite) distances..
 This suite includes combining robust eye-tracking with a smart choice of focal plane, as well as automatic display calibration.
 Magic Leap 2 tracks each eye with two unobstructed cameras, together with 6 LEDs to illuminate and generate eye “glints,” thereby improving rendering, image quality, and comfort.
-Having a smarter choice for focal plane minimizes discomfort and the 37cm clip plane is just the right distance to avoid negative effects.
+Having a smarter choice for focal plane minimizes discomfort and and the 37 cm default clip plane is just the right distance to avoid negative effects.
 Magic Leap 2 also calibrates the display automatically to correct for any bionicle misalignment or color separation.
 You can also run a diagnostic test to make corrections for a better immersive experience.

 Magic Leap devices are fully customizable, distribute weight evenly around the head, and are designed for thermal comfort.
 You can even insert or swap out prescription lenses into your device to make it even more customized.